 If you have already retained new counsel, you may wish to instead file a Motion for Substitution of Counsel.
 This motion requires your consent as well as judicial approval.
 Common practice is to have the current attorney, the replacement attorney, and client sign the motion and present it to the judge for approval.
 These motions are much simpler in procedure as you will not have to set a hearing on this substitution motion.

 After approval of the Motion to Withdraw or Motion for Substitution of Counsel, the judge will release the current attorney from any further responsibilities regarding the case, and the replacement counsel will file a Notice of Appearance.
 After discharge of your counsel, you are entitled to the return of all your personal documents and property and a return of any of the unused retainer funds minus your outstanding balance with the attorney.

 If you are seeking new counsel for an existing case, you have every right to do so.
-Contact our Tallahassee Divorce Attorney to discuss the progress of your case as well as the avenue to retain and substitute counsel.
+Contact our Florida Divorce Attorney to discuss the progress of your case as well as the avenue to retain and substitute counsel.

-Speaking to an attorney at our Tallahassee office is free of charge, and we accept calls 24 hours a day, 7 days a week.
+Speaking to an attorney at our Florida office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at 850-307-5211 orcomplete an online contact formto get in touch with a member of our team today.